-Robotic surgery makes sense for long and complex surgical tasks (e.g. suturing and dissection).
-Short and specialized tasks are more efficiently performed using advanced, clinically proven laparoscopic instruments (e.g. vessel sealers, staplers, advanced energy).
+Robotic surgery makes most sense for long and complex surgical tasks like suturing and dissection.
+Short and specialized tasks tend to be performed more efficiently via advanced, clinically proven, laparoscopic processes and instruments such as vessel sealers and staplers.

-Dexter features fully articulated, single-use 8 mm instruments for suturing and dissection: Needle drivers, Johann graspers, monopolar scissors and bipolar Maryland forceps.
+Dexter features fully articulated, single-use 8 mm instruments for suturing and dissection: needle drivers, Johann graspers, monopolar scissors, monopolar hooks and bipolar Maryland forceps.

 Laparoscopic surgery often forces the surgeon into an exhausting posture, usually for many hours during surgery.
 One of the great contributions of robotic surgery is the ability to operate in an ergonomic posture.
-Much effort has been made during the development of Dexter to provide that optimal ergonomic posture.
-Having the option to switch between laparoscopy and robotic surgery also means providing the choice to operate the robot in a sitting or standing position.
+Much effort has been made to ensure that Dexter supports optimal ergonomic posture.
+Having the option to switch between laparoscopy and robotic surgery also means providing the choice to operate the robot in a seated or standing position.

-Dexter provides the option to switch between laparoscopic and robotic surgery at any time during surgery.
-By design, this defines Dexter as an open platform, giving access to all laparoscopic technology and enables access to all instruments.
-The surgeon being sterile around the patient ensures the best procedure for the patient at any point in time – whether this involves stapling, vessel sealing or any other process and technology.
+Dexter allows operating teams to switch between laparoscopic and robotic surgery at any time during surgery.
+By design, Dexter is as an open platform that is compatible with all laparoscopic technology and enables access to all instruments.
+The surgeon being sterile around the patient, Dexter ensures that the best procedure can be performed for the patient at any point in time – whether this involves stapling, vessel sealing or any other process and technology.
 This does not only hold true today; Dexter’s open platform ensures ready access to future technologies.
-Operating room teams will not have to wait until your robotics provider integrates new technology but you can use it today.
+Operating room teams will not have to wait for their robotics provider to integrate new technology right away.

 There are many differences in laparoscopic imaging systems, and new technology is evolving continuously.
-Not every surgeon prefers the same image – for good reasons.
-This is why we have opted for a modular approach: Dexter can be used with any commercial laparoscopic towers in the market.
-That leaves the surgeon with his preferred imaging – whether this be 4k, 3D, ICG or any other current or future imaging technologies.
+Different surgeons prefer different imaging systems – each for good reasons.
+This is why we have opted for a modular approach: Dexter can be used with any commercial laparoscopic tower.
+This gives every Dexter-surgeon the option to operate with their preferred imaging system; whether this is 4k, 3D, ICG or any other current or future imaging technology.